We noticed you are browsing from

 Self-Guided Holidays (Incl.
 Taxes)

-Walking in the Julian Alps from your base in either Bled, Bohinj Bistrika or Ribcev Laz, a choice of routes of differing walking levels is available to see the best of the Julian Alps and Triglav National Park.
+Walk the Julian Alps from Bohinj Bistrika or Ribcev Laz, with a choice of routes of differing walking levels.

 Walking & Trekking